IBMDeveloperBNL/hlfabric-lab/README.md

 ### Connect the Business Service to the smart contract

-The business service communicates with the smart contract via the Hyperledger Fabric SDK.
+The business service communicates with the smart contract via the Hyperledger Fabric Node.js SDK.
 We concentrated all the communication with the blockchain network in the file `blockchainClient.ts`.
-To include this file in your project as well, copy it from the `hlfabric-lab-code` repo to the `src` folder of your business service.
+To include this file in your project, copy it from the `hlfabric-lab-code` repo to the `src` folder of your business service.

 ```
 cd ~/Development/blockchain